 While this verse can apply to any righteous desire that we have, it is of particular importance when seeking knowledge in the form of personal revelation.
 We may not receive our answers right away.
 That's okay.
 Sometimes (often in fact) we will need to be patient.
 But while we are waiting to receive our answer, we should continue in earnest prayer, which will demonstrate to our Heavenly Father that the knowledge we seek is important to us, and that we trust that He is able to provide it unto us.

-This is the second in a series of Sour Peppers on personal revelation.
+This is the third in a series of Sour Peppers on personal revelation.